jckuri/Control_and_Trajectory_Tracking/README.md

   pid_throttle.Init(0.35, 0.01, 0.2, max_throttle, max_break); //25 minutes!
 ```

+How would you design a way to automatically tune the PID parameters?
+Obviously, we need to speed up the simulation.
+Perhaps, by turning off the graphical part of the simulation, it could be speed up while preserving its realism and accuracy.
+In a simulation, time can be stretched and compressed without modifying the outcome.
+In that way, we could perform tons of experiments while varying the parameters.
+We should select the parameters whose RMSE is smaller.
+We can start from multiple hyperpoints and see where they ultimately land, in local optima.
+From all local optima, we can select the best optimum.
+That's called evolution by natural selection.

 ## PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?
 Find at least 2 pros and cons for model free versus model based.

 ## (Optional) What would you do to improve the PID controller?
 This is an open question, the coherence and justification of the answer is valued.